taosdata/TDengine/docs/en/05-get-started/03-package.md

 </TabItem>
 <TabItem label="Windows" value="windows">

+Note:
-Note: TDengine only supports Windows Server 2016/2019 and Windows 10/11 on the Windows platform.
+- TDengine only supports Windows Server 2016/2019 and Windows 10/11 on the Windows platform.
+- To run on Windows, the Microsoft Visual C++ Runtime library is required.
+If the Microsoft Visual C++ Runtime Library is missing on your platform, you can download and install it from [VC Runtime Library](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).

 1. Download the Windows installation package.
    <PkgListV3 type={3}/>